TTia/mongodb-introduction/slides.md

 The unique `_id` field that acts as a primary key, by leaving it empty will automatically generated.
 Eventually, you can specify your own `_id` values.

-- Performing a write against a non-existing collection will create a new collection, with "_id" as PK.
-- All write operations are atomic on the level of a single document.
+All write operations are atomic on the level of a single document.

 *Reference: https://docs.mongodb.com/manual/tutorial/insert-documents/ *
-*Write concern - Acknoledge in multi-node cluster: https://docs.mongodb.com/manual/reference/write-concern/ *
+*Write concern - Acknowledge in multi-node cluster: https://docs.mongodb.com/manual/reference/write-concern/ *

 ===